 Our long-term return plan assets assumption was established based on historical long-term rates of return on broad equity and bond indices, discussions with our actuary and investment advisors and consideration of the actual historical annualized rate of returns.
 In determining future pension obligations, we select a discount rate based on information supplied by our actuary.
-The actuarial rates are developed by models which incorporate high-quality (AA rated), long-term corporate bond rates into their calculations.
-The weighted average discount rate decreased from 3.46 percent at December 31, 2019 to 2.48 percent at December 31, 2020.
+The actuarial rates are developed by models which incorporate high-quality (AA rated, long-term corporate bond rates into their calculations.
+The weighted average discount rate decreased from 3.46 percent at December 31, 2020.